 Pregnancy and childbirth can cause problems for the pelvic floor muscles especially if you have had an assisted vaginal birth, an episiotomy or significant tear or a very large baby.
-It is important to do your pelvic floor exercises regularly during pregnancy.
+It is important to do your pelvic floor exercises regularly during pregnancy to reduce the risk of of future problems with incontinence.